Hardware-Assisted Parameterized Circuit Execution: Time Profiling

 \section{Time Profiling}

-The PCE protocol should reduce the execution time of quantum circuits.
+The hardware-assisted parameterized circuit execution (PCE) design should reduce the execution time of quantum circuits by selective compilation and loading of \emph{unique} circuits.
 As seen in Sec.~\ref{sec:parameter}, a quantum circuit execution consists of multiple steps over different computational domains, such as the host computer and the control system.
 Understanding the efficacy of PCE requires detailed time profiling of each step in the execution process.
 Thus, we added a time profiling infrastructure to \texttt{QubiC} to measure the time at different stages.